Prakashmathi15/GAME-CENTER/README.md

 - `spz.html`:Sub html file used for the Rock Paper Scissor game link.
 - `Snake Game.html`:html file used for the "SNAKE GAME".
      ----`style.css css` :file  is used for snakegame.
      ----`script.js`: javascript file is used for snakegame
+  - `chess.html`:html file used for the "CHESS GAME".
 - `logo.jpg`: The favicon for the website.
 - `README.md`: This file, providing an overview of the project.